COS301-SE-2020/Puzzle-Generator/README-API_.md

 The API makes use of [RESTful](https://restfulapi.net/resource-naming/) conventions.

 All calls made to the database make use of the Sequelize frameworks.
-As such, the API is structured as follows:												|
+As such, the API is structured as follows:

 Models - this contains definitions of the users, puzzles and puzzle ratings classes as defined in the database.
-The models are used in the endpoints when referencing a specific table as per Sequelize standards 												|
+The models are used in the endpoints when referencing a specific table as per Sequelize standards.

 Routes - this contains the puzzle.js and users.js files containing the endpoints described below.
-This separation makes it easier to see which endpoint are concerned with user operations and which with puzzle operations.												|
+This separation makes it easier to see which endpoint are concerned with user operations and which with puzzle operations.

 App.js - this is the entry point of the application.
 It also defines the major routes `api/user` and `api/puzzles` which each of the endpoints below expand on.

 # Table of Contents